Is the ‘Luna Luna’ Art-Themed Amusement Park Amusing?

 Courtesy Luna Luna, LLC

-Like a museum, there are a lot of wall texts at Luna Luna.
-A timeline of the park’s mythology attempts to connect it with the history of Modernism stretches across one wall.
+There are a lot of wall texts at Luna Luna.
+A timeline of the park’s mythology that attempts to connect it with the history of Modernism stretches across one wall.
 The didactic text includes a montage from the original 1987 carnival showcasing snapshots of rowdy children clamoring over Haring’s carousel.
-In the exhibit’s first hall, the late Pop artist’s joyfully garish carousel is center-stage.
+The late Pop artist’s joyfully garish carousel is now center-stage.
 Alas, it is shielded from the public by a brigade of metal stanchions.

 blue neon lights illuminate an artistic fun fair